-Who has the room (or the budget) to cram full bios of the wedding party on a paper invitation?
-The bridesmaids, groomsmen and other VIPs should get a mention on either, or both, of two places: your wedding website and the ceremony programs.
-With infinite space online, share fun facts about your crew, epic photos and how you're related or how you met.
+You likely won't have space (or the budget) to add full bios of your wedding party on paper invitations.
+The bridal party, groomsmen and other VIPs should get a mention on both your wedding website and the ceremony programs.
+With infinite space online, share brief biographies, fun facts about your crew, epic photos, and how you're related or how you met.

 5. Transportation and Lodging

 If you've arranged hotel blocks or wedding day transportation, share these logistics on your wedding website.
 Your out-of-town guests will appreciate it if you've reserved room blocks at a nearby hotel or arranged for scheduled car services to and from the ceremony and reception venue, so include all the info they need on your website.